Membrane Proteins involved in Lipid Metabolism

-Our laboratory focuses on understanding the structure-function of membrane bound enzymes in their native-like lipid bilayer environment of Nanodiscs.
+Our laboratory focuses on understanding the structure-function of membrane bound enzymes involved in lipid metabolism in their native-like lipid bilayer environment of Nanodiscs.

-(1) Our primary research focus is elucidating the biochemical mechanism of eicosanoid synthesizing epoxygenases involved in converting omega-3 and omega-6 fatty acids into signaling molecules (eicosanoids).
+(1) Our primary research focus is elucidating the biochemical mechanism of lipid metabolizing metalloenzymes that are involved in converting omega-3 and omega-6 fatty acids into signaling molecules (eicosanoids).
 These molecules have been implicated in inflammation, cancer and cardiovascular diseases.

 (2) We are also developing new biochemical and biophysical methodologies to identify osteosarcoma biomarkers in human, canine (pet dogs) and rats (collaboration Prof. Timothy Fan).

-We also have collaboration with industry focusing on redesigning diterpinoid cytochrome P450s for natural product biosynthesis in simple biological systems.
+(3) Industrial collaboration focusing on redesigning diterpinoid cytochrome P450s for natural product biosynthesis in simple biological systems.

 All the above projects are empowered by the use of biochemical and biophysical techniques, basic bioengineering principles and Nanodiscs methodology.

-We acknowledge the funding from UIUC ICR funds, Research Board, American Heart Association and our industrial collaborators.
+We acknowledge the funding from UIUC start up funds, Research Board, American Heart Association and our industrial collaborators.

 GROUP MEETING TIME